fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 sudo ./Install.sh
 ```
 ### 12. Answer a few prompts.
-_If you make a mistake anywhere, it's very easy to start over.
-See below for how to do this._
+_If you make a mistake anywhere, it's very quick and easy to start over.
+See below for how to set up a new instance._

 Once you start running the last command, a lot of text will start scrolling past on the screen.
 You will get a blue or pink screen – with a red **\<Yes\>** - press enter – **TWICE**.